JohnBlue-firm/Notes_KernelModuleDriver/README.md

 * Loading/ Unloading: Via usb_driver_init() & usb_driver_exit()
 * Resource Management: Linux kernel APIs (devm_kzalloc(), devm_kfree(), etc.) are used for memory allocation and deallocation, ensuring proper resource management.
 * Debugging and Logging: pr_info() and dev_info() are used for logging messages, which can be viewed using kernel log utilities (dmesg, journalctl).
+* Interrupt Endpoint Handling: Ensure you correctly handle the interrupt endpoint of your USB device.
+The example uses interface->cur_altsetting->endpoint[0].desc.bInterval as a simplified approach; in a real scenario, you would determine the correct endpoint for interrupts based on your device's descriptor.